BEEBSDONE/awesome-nostr/README.md

   - [member.cash](https://member.cash/) - live instance
 - [Memestr](https://memestr.app/) - nostr hub for memes.
 - [MeShell](https://github.com/BEEBSDONE/MeShell_Nodejs)![stars](https://img.shields.io/github/stars/BEEBSDONE/MeShell_Nodejs.svg?style=social) - Web, iOS, and Android blog type client destined to publish articles and researches for independent journalists.
+- [MeShell Messenger](https://msg.meshell.io) - A secure messenger based on Nostr protocol.
+MeShell Messenger is a Progressive Web App, you can use and download on any platform without passing by any app store.
+The app is allowing users to create temporary relays to communicate then delete it when the conversation is over, which is the most secure way to communicate as of today.
   - [MeShell.io](https://meshell.io) - Landing page for more information
 - [Minds](https://www.minds.com/) - open source social network.
 Supports reading and creating posts using the nostr protocol
 - [more-speech](https://github.com/unclebob/more-speech)![stars](https://img.shields.io/github/stars/unclebob/more-speech.svg?style=social) - desktop client for nostr written in Clojure